jsphlinnmn/jmu-finances-jsphlinnmn/README.md

 1. When working conducting data analysis, including infovis, it is often necessary to wrangle the data into a format that is more amenable to the task at hand.
     * often this just means in to a format expected by our own existing code, our (or third-party, a.k.a.
 "3p") libraries, tools, apps, etc.
 1. In this case, we will need to wrangle the data in `data/jmu.json` into a format that is expected by the `d3-sankey` library.
 1. In `main.js` edit the code where the current json data is loaded to instead load the correct data file, and before proceeding to the next parts of the code, construct data in the format expected by the `d3-sankey` library.
+This is outlined further in the Recommended Process below.

 ![Sankey Diagram](finances.jpg)

+Working in groups of 4 or fewer members, each group member should work on at least 1 diagram from those that follow. **Note: it is ok if you cannot coordinate with 3 others to have 1 diagram/member, but you/your group will be responsible for all 3 regardless of how many members you have.
+The diagrams are as follows:

 ### Sankey 1: JMU Student Costs
 1. leftmost node: JMU Student